rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 But what is an **OpenShift private cluster**?

-Private clusters are accessible from only an internal network and are not visible to the internet, so that cluster doesn't expose external endpoints.
+Private clusters are accessible from only an internal network and are not visible to the internet, so the cluster doesn't expose external endpoints.

 By default, OpenShift Container Platform is provisioned to use publicly-accessible DNS and endpoints.